ssedinnn/IT-Home-Lab/Lab 02 - Domain Client Deployment/README.md

 I open **Active Directory Users and Computers** and navigate to **lab.local > Computers**.
 As shown in the image above, `DESKTOP-01` appears in the list, confirming that the Windows 11 VM successfully joined the domain.
 This is also confirmed by the fact that I was able to log in using the domain account in the previous step.

 ## *Challenges*
-When setting up the windows 11 VM i didn't give it the correct system requirements of 2 cores, supporting TPM 2.0 and supporting secure boot.
-I fixed this by going into the settings of the VM and changing those respective settings to go through.
+When I first created the Windows 11 VM, I did not configure it with the correct system requirements.
+The VM needed at least two processor cores, TPM 2.0, and Secure Boot support.
+I fixed this by opening the VM settings in VirtualBox and enabling or adjusting each of the required settings.

-Another issue was not giving the VM enough storage as well so i made sure it could handle the 52gb requirements.
-To fix this I just remade the profile since at this point nothing is really on the computer so its fine to delete it all.
+Another issue was that I did not assign enough storage to the Windows 11 VM.
+Windows 11 required more storage than I originally provided, so I recreated the VM profile with at least 52 GB of storage.
+Since I had not installed or configured much on the VM yet, recreating it was the easiest solution.

 ## *What I Learned*
-- Read documentation on software before setting it up.
--
+- I learned the importance of reviewing software and hardware requirements before creating a virtual machine.
+- I learned how static IP addresses and DNS settings allow a client workstation to communicate with a domain controller.
+- I learned that successful network connectivity does not automatically confirm a domain join.
+- I learned how to verify a domain join through Active Directory Users and Computers and by logging in with a domain account.
+- I learned how Active Directory provides centralized management for users and computers.
+- I learned how to troubleshoot common Windows 11 installation and virtual machine configuration issues.

 ## *Next Steps*
+- Create additional users and organizational units in Active Directory.
+- Practice resetting passwords and unlocking user accounts.
+- Create and apply Group Policy settings to the Windows 11 workstation.
+- Organize users and computers into separate organizational units.
+- Configure shared network folders and permissions.